 The calendar year deductible is specified in the table above.
 Other parts of this booklet will tell you when benefits are subject to the calendar year deductible.
-The calendar year deductible is the amount you or your family must pay for some medical expenses covered by the plan before your healthcare benefits begin.
+The calendar year deductible is the amount you or your family must pay for some medical expenses covered by the plan before your healthcare benefits begin (other than for certain kinds of preventive care as discussed below).